-Derdenger is an Associate Professor of Marketing and Strategy
+Derdenger is an Associate Professor of Marketing and Strategy (with indefinite tenure)

 at Carnegie Mellon’s Tepper School of Business and was the Frank and Helen Risch Faculty

 Professor in Business for AYs 2014-2016.

 Professor Derdenger also coordinates the Technology Strategy & Product Managment Track